sebthirion/bepo/README.md

 bepo
 ====

-Custom version of the french dvorak-way keyboard layout
+Custom version of the french dvorak-way keyboard layout (based on 1.0rc3)

 ## Changements